riyaztiruppattur/MyFristRepo/README.md

 Git Pull origin master ( to pull files from central repository (origin master) to the local master)

+operations:

+adding new files to the repository git add - A git commit -a -m " commit message"

 GIT PUSH  - to push files to GIT Server
 GIT PULL  - to get files from the server